British brass band: Etymology

 The terms brass band and silver band are synonymous in that the vast majority of bands termed either brass or silver incorporate musicians playing a mix of lacquered brass and silver-plated instruments.
 However, in the days when plain or lacquered brass instruments were not as costly as silver-plated ones, the term silver band implied an ensemble that could afford the latter and were thus perceived to be more successful.
 With the cost of each type now being similar, the distinction between brass and silver bands is generally not made.
 There are, however, some brass bands which carried the name silver prize band as a result of their successes in contests and competitions.
 As time went on, some kept the name silver but not necessarily the instruments.
 Nowadays, the only real difference is that silver bands are located mainly in the south of England and brass bands in the north, although some silver bands do still exist in the North and many brass bands exist in the South.

 Instrumentation

-British brass bands are limited to specific instruments, excluding, for instance, trumpets or French horns, which are found in orchestras and concert bands.
+British brass bands are limited to specific instruments, excluding, for instance, trumpets and French horns, which are found in orchestras and concert bands.

 The standard instrumentation is as follows: